vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

   - Communicate well
   - Make course corrections

-* Questions about what works
+* Questions About What Works
 - What am I most proud of accomplishing in the last quarter?
 - What changes did I make to accomplish my job?
 - What did I do well to hit my Rocks and Measurables?
 - Am I working on projects and in a role that matters?
 - Do I demonstrate the Company's Core Values?

-* Questions about what doesn't work
+* Questions About What Doesn'T Work
 - What makes my job more difficult?
 - What processes / procedures are broken?
 - What could I have done differently?